Have we hit peak life expectancy?

 This meant that GPs were forced to either absorb business costs to maintain bulk billing or charge patients an out-of-pocket amount to cover their rising costs.

 National Seniors believes that it’s time for the Federal Government to take action.
-We are supporting the call of the Royal Australian College of General Practitioner which wants to address the issue by targeting a 20% increase in consultations longer than 20 minutes.
+We are supporting the call of the Royal Australian College of General Practitioners which wants to address the issue by targeting a 20% increase in consultations longer than 20 minutes.
 These longer consultations are often associated with patients with higher needs, including those with multiple chronic conditions.

 Older patients, with higher prevalence of multiple chronic conditions, will benefit from this change and will see GPs able to give more time to addressing their health concerns.
 This will ultimately have a positive impact on life expectancy as conditions are better managed.

-If you want to support our call for a 20% increase in longer than 20 minutes, please support or donate to our ongoing Health Costs campaign.
+If you want to support our call for a 20% increase in longer than 20 minutes, please support or donate to our ongoing Health Costs campaign